 Mim qualified as an antenatal teacher in 2005 and has been enjoying facilitating different formats of antenatal classes ever since.
 Mim feels very strongly that women have the right to be cared for with respect and autonomy for their own body and their own choices.
 Her classes are focussed on Informed Decision-Making and building confidence and skills for labour, birth and early parenting.
 Mim is also a doula, infant massage instructor, breastfeeding counsellor and a mum of five.
 She facilitates classes in both North & South Dublin.

-Niamh is almost finished her Diploma in Antenatal Education with Cuidiú and is currently engaged in Teaching Practice.
+Niamh is an Antenatal Educator offering group classes in Sutton, Dublin and private classes in the comfort of clients’ own homes in the Greater Dublin area.
 She is a qualified Social Care Worker working many years with vulnerable children and adults in homeless services.
-Niamh also provides training in her Social Care job and has brought those skills to her new venture.
 She is passionate about evidence based care and supporting expectant and new parents to access this.
-She also has a keen interest in Vaginal Birth After Caeserean (VBAC), as well as supporting those who need, or choose, caesarean birth.
+She has a keen interest in Vaginal Birth After Caesarean (VBAC), as well as supporting those who need, or choose, caesarean birth.
 Niamh facilitates Bump to Babe evenings in Cuidiú Dublin North East and is a Qualified Breastfeeding Counsellor and Mindfulness in Pregnancy Instructor.
-She sits on the Rotunda Service User Panel and has two little boys who have inspired her to do this work.
+Niamh is on the Cuidiú Antenatal Sector Panel and coordinates Antenatal Ireland’s social media presence.

 Niamh is an experienced antenatal teacher teaching since 2005 and tutoring trainee antenatal teachers since 2013.
 She teaches a unique weekly yoga-based class in North Dublin called Pregnancy Relax Stretch Breathe that combines pregnancy yoga, antenatal education/practical skills and socialising for pregnant women.
 She is the author of www.bump2babe.ie which is the Consumer Guide to the Maternity Services in Ireland.
 The guide is a ‘one-stop shop’ resource for information on every Irish maternity care provider and it aims to help parents to make informed decisions about their care during pregnancy, birth and after their baby is born.
 Niamh featured in the Irish Times in 2016 and got an opportunity to outline her philosophy around birth.
 Read more here.
 She is also a GentleBirth Instructor and Baby Massage instructor and has three children.